OS-1337/tiny486/README.md

 - modern storage options
   - (micro)SD
   - SATA

+Said interfaces should be provided by the used SoM/SoC per it's own pin headers and merely "fanned out" with breakout cables.
+- The mainboard itself doesn't carry them as to save costs.
+  - OFC one can add them via PCI and/or ISA cards but that would tie up bandwith for these slots.

 ####	Legacy Interfaces
 Having means to interface to legagy hardware using [ISA](https://en.wikipedia.org/wiki/Industry_Standard_Architecture) (and [PCI](https://en.wikipedia.org/wiki/Peripheral_Component_Interconnect)) is the whole point of the design.